1eyeITguy/1eyeITguy/README.md

-✝️ Jesus Follower | Systems Administrator | DevOps & Cloud Learner
+✝️ Jesus Follower | Systems Engineer | Focused on OS Deployment, Cloud Technologies & DevOps

 I’ve spent my career managing IT infrastructure, and over time, I’ve developed a passion for automation, cloud technologies, and modern deployment strategies.
 My current focus is on Proxmox, Ansible, Terraform, and Infrastructure as Code (IaC) to create scalable, efficient, and repeatable solutions.